HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/install/SupportForRedHat.md

-# How to run HCL Digital Experience v8.5 or v9.0 on Red Hat Linux (RHEL) v8 or v9?
+# How to run HCL Digital Experience 8.5 or 9.0 on Red Hat Linux 8.x or 9.x

 ## Applies to